Dual Degree Offerings

 The Clarkson Healthcare MBA program gives graduates of Siena College several options to complete this degree with complete flexibility.
 The Healthcare MBA allows students to complete courses on campus in Schenectady, NY or online (or mix the two).
 Classes are offered on a quarter basis and the degree can be completed in about two years.
 Students have the ability to reduce their program with course waivers that can be achieved through Siena College coursework.
 The Clarkson Healthcare MBA articulation agreement with Siena College also provides students an accelerated admissions process as well as exclusive scholarship opportunities.
 The program’s structure and admission guidelines are described below:

-The LIM MBA in Healthcare Management requires 16 courses plus an internship.
+The LIM MBA in Healthcare Management requires 16 courses, which includes an internship.

-Students who elect to take the additional courses to achieve an MBA will be charged additional tuition by Clarkson University:
+Students who elect to take the additional courses to achieve an MBA will be charged additional tuition by Clarkson University.
+They will pay tuition for four courses during the spring term of their senior year.

 The LIM MS in Clinical Leadership requires 12 courses.